ThirtySomething/MDO/README.md

 ## Inside

 The class uses the [JSON][json] module of [python][python].
-Internally, a two-dimensional dictionary is used with `sections`, `keys` and the corresponding `default`.
-Using this dictionary, a check is performed in the `load` and `save` methods.
-So it is not possible to use more than the defined entries.
+Internally there are two two-dimensional dictionarys used with `sections`, `keys` and the corresponding `default`.
+The first one is to store the defaults, the second one is to deal with the real data.
+Using the dictionary of the defaults, a check is performed in the `save` method.
+So it is not possible to make more than the defined entries persistend.
+But during runtime you can add as much entries as you like.

 On the one hand with the `add` function the section and the key are entered into the internal dictionary with the default value.
 This internal dictionary contains the structure of the data.
-Secondly, an attribute name is created from the name of the `section` and the `key` according to the scheme `<section>_<key>` and the attribute is dynamically added to the class.

 Maybe it is possible to do some things in a more pythonic way.
 But hey, it works, so what the heck?

 [ini]: https://en.wikipedia.org/wiki/INI_file
 [json]: https://www.json.org/